February 3, 2022

 Each client will respond differently to the passing of a therapy animal.
 Some may have a harder time with mourning than others, and we as handlers owe it to our clients to gracefully and respectfully explain the loss and allow them a forum to express their feelings.
 Some clients will benefit from expressing themselves verbally and may find it reassuring to talk about memories of moments with your therapy animal.
 For others, writing can be a strong therapeutic alternative.
 Making cards or drawing sketches are also ways to grieve that preserve positive memories of times with your partner.
 Regardless of the way in which your clients say goodbye, it’s important to allow them the opportunity to grieve and find closure with the loss.

-Dr. Aubrey Fine, Chair of Pet Partners’ Human-Animal Bond Advisory Board, states, “[w]e are often told that time heals the soul, and the pain from loss eventually subsides.
+Dr. Aubrey Fine, Past Chair of Pet Partners’ Human-Animal Bond Advisory Board and current Pet Partners Board Member, states, “[w]e are often told that time heals the soul, and the pain from loss eventually subsides.
 Although that may be true, it doesn’t make it any easier in the moment.”
 Whether this is your first time experiencing the loss of a therapy animal, or you are familiar with the grieving process, we understand that losing a therapy animal is truly like losing a family member.
 We are committed to the health and well-being of not only our therapy animals, but our handlers as well, and have provided some resources that may support you in mourning your therapy animal (and other pets as well).
 In due time, we hope that you and others are able to move forward and celebrate the life led by your amazing therapy animal.